 An important aspect of surficial geologic mapping on the Iowa Erosion Surface is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa.
 A stratigraphic framework allows us to better understand the surficial materials of north-eastern Iowa.
-Hudson, Wisconsin, and Pre-Illinois Episode deposits (Johnson et al., 1997) of the north-east Iowa are included in six formations: DeForest Formation (Hudson), Noah Creek Formation 2 (Hudson and Wisconsin), Peoria and Pisgah Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
+Hudson, Wisconsin and Pre-Illinois Episode deposits (Johnson et al., 1997) of the north-east Iowa are included in six formations: DeForest Formation (Hudson), Noah Creek Formation (Hudson and Wisconsin), Peoria and Pisgah Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
 The following section provides a description of formations and members of north-east Iowa deposits.

-STRATIGRAPHIC FRAMEWORK FOR EAST-CENTRAL IOWA
+STRATIGRAPHIC FRAMEWORK FOR NORTH-EASTERN IOWA

-Surficial deposits of the map area are composed of six formations: DeForest, Noah Creek Peoria, Pisgah, Wolf Creek, and Alburnett formations.
-Hudson age deposits associated with fine-grained alluvial and colluvial sediments include the DeForest Formation, which is subdivided into the Camp Creek, Roberts Creek, Gunder and Corrington members.
+Surficial deposits of the map area are composed of five formations: DeForest, Peoria, Noah Creek, Wolf Creek, and Alburnett formations as well as unnamed erosion surface sediments.
+Hudson age deposits associated with fine-grained alluvial and colluvial sediments include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder and Corrington members.
+The Noah Creek Formation includes coarse sand and gravel associated with outwash from the DesMoines Lobe.
 The Noah Creek Formation 2 includes coarse to finer grained fluvial deposits associated with stream and river valleys.
-The Peoria Formation includes wind-blown sediments: two facies are recognized: a silt facies (loess) and a sand facies (eolian sand).
-The Pisgah Formation originated as eolian silt that had been altered by a combination of colluvial hillslope processes, pedogenic, and periglacial processes.
+Unnamed erosion surface sediments consist of reworked till and slopewash deposits associated with peri-glacial activity during the Wisconsin ice advance.
+Thick areas of Peoria and Pisgah formation eolian materials are present north of Waverly and near Denver.
+Eolian materials may also be intermittently present mantling most other mapping units, and are more abundant near stream valleys.
 Pre-Illinoian glacial deposits in east-central Iowa consist of two formations: the younger Wolf Creek Formation and the Alburnett Formation.
 The Wolf Creek is divided into the Winthrop, Aurora and Hickory Hills members (oldest to youngest).
 The Alburnett Formation consists of several "undifferentiated" members.
+Five bedrock mapping units (Devonian Lithograph City, Coralville, Little Cedar and Wapsipinicon formations; and the Silurian Hopkinton and Blanding formations) are exposed as outcrop in the map area.